Canop/rhit/README.md

 And it's fast enough (about one second per million lines) so you can iteratively try queries to build your insight.

-Here I'm especially looking at dates and trends on hits with status 2xx and 3xx, on a given period:
+Here's looking at dates and trends on January hits with status 2xx and 3xx:

 ![intro](doc/intro.png)